 Turn off work when you can.

 I am no expert.
-But I do know that when I take the time and effort to keep the balance with my smart phone usage, it tends to make a world of difference.
+But I know that when I take the time and effort to balance my phone usage, it tends to make a world of difference.
 So why not give it a try?
 Our relationships with our children — their future successes as independent, functioning members of society depends upon it.
 Motherhood is a responsibility, and it shouldn’t be taken lightly.